Stones with legends to tell

 The Alcazar of Toro

-Although its origins date back to the X century, and that it was part of the first walled enclosure of the city of Toro, its construction dates from the XV century.
-Witness of important historical events, the Alcazar de Toro is one of the main buildings of the city.
+Although its origins date back to the 10th century and it was part of the first walled area of the city of Toro, its construction dates from the 15th century.
+Witness to important historical events, the Alcázar de Toro constitutes an outstanding landmark in the whole of the city.